VoirDiary/VoirDiary/_posts/2021-12-20-Roccos-Vertical-Limit.md

 ---

-Rocco's Pizza in Belltown (Seattle) is known for its cocktails.
+Rocco's in Belltown, Seattle is a pizza joint that also has great cocktails.
 Their "Vertical Limit" is a bourbon-based drink, which I can only describe as liquid Christmas.
 Rocco's describes it as "Bourbon Bill Paxton
 Spirit-forward stiff wind/sheer cliff combo with a hint of wildflower;
 Kentucky bourbon rounded with mountain herb sweetness for the Yankee in the backcountry."